AmanRaja007/data-science-project/README.md

 2012-09-10	        16	         11	       2	     3	            4	           6
 - This means that during the hour beginning at 4pm (hour 16), on September 10th, 2012, 11 people opened the Uber app (Eyeballs).
 2 of them did not see any car (Zeroes) and 4 of them requested a car (Requests).
 Of the 4 requests, only 3 complete trips actually resulted (Completed Trips).
 During this time, there were a total of 6 drivers who logged in (Unique Drivers).

-### Practicalities
-Please work on the questions in the displayed order.
-Make sure that the solution reflects your entire thought process - it is more important how the code is structured rather than the final answers.
-You are expected to spend no more than 2-3 hours solving this project.